Dark triad: Sex and relationships

 Psychologists have studied how dark triad traits affected individuals in their romantic relationships.
 In most cases these traits cause people to have shorter-term relationships.
 The people who tend to score higher in these traits will gravitate towards relationship types such as "one-night stands" (primarily sexual relationships that occur one time only), "hook-ups", "booty-calls" (i.e., relationships where there is solicitation from a non-long-term partner for the explicit or implicit intent of engaging in sexual activity), and even "friends with benefits" relationships.
 People who score highly in dark triad traits tend to be less likely to have long-lasting relationships, and report lower relationship satisfaction.
 They are also more willing to terminate relationships than people who score lower on the dark triad.
+Crysel et al. theorized that the dark triad traits relate positively to impulsivity, sensation-seeking, and risky behavior.
+Across two of their studies involving more than 1,400 participants, dark triad traits were found to be positively related to impulsivity and sensation-seeking.

 A study published in 2020 proposed that men who embody the dark tetrad are well-represented among the clientele of prostitutes.
 However, the authors admit that "there is a dearth of research on the personality characteristics that typify men who buy sex from those who do not", while other researchers have claimed that there "is no evidence of a peculiar quality that differentiates customers in general from men who have not paid for sex."